M. D. Corse

 Before Sharpsburg

 In 1846, he mustered a company of volunteers for service in Mexico, serving as their captain.
-He sailed for California in 1849 and participated in the Gold Rush.
-He returned permanently to Alexandria in 1856.
-He served as 1st lieutenant of the Alexandria Home Guard in 1859 and was elected Captain of the Old Dominion Rifles on January 7, 1861
+He sailed for California in 1849 and participated in the Gold Rush and returned permanently to Alexandria in 1856.
+He served as First Lieutenant of the Alexandria Home Guard in 1859 and was elected Captain of the Old Dominion Rifles on 7 January 1861

 At the outbreak of the Civil War, he was commissioned Colonel of the 17th Virginia Infantry, and took part in the major battles of the Army of Northern Virginia.
 He was wounded at Second Manassas.